henrikglass/gept/README.md

 The following directives are supported:

-- `@embed <file>`    \- the `@embed` directive is a single line-directive which takes the path of a file as its argument and, upon expansion, embeds it as a comma-separated list of byte-sized integers.
+- `@embed <file> [limit(N)]` \- the `@embed` directive is a single line-directive which takes the path of a file as its argument and, upon expansion, embeds it as a comma-separated (default) list of byte-sized integers.
 Optionally, the `limit(N)` attribute may be specified.
 The `limit(N)` attribute puts an upper limit on the number of bytes to be embedded.
 This can be useful when embedding data from "infinite length" files such as /dev/urandom or any other device file with special read semantics.
+The default @embed byte format and delimiter may be changed using the `--embed-fmt` and `--embed-delim` command-line options.
 - `@include <file>`  \- the `@include` directive is a single line-directive which works the same as the C preprocessor `#include` directive;
 it will simply output the contents of <file>.